 Another month after that, on my mom’s birthday, my granddad dropped dead from a heart attack.
 My grandmother had been cooking dinner when he fell over in the dining room.
 I wasn’t particularly sad, but I was worried for how it would impact my family.
 We drove out to New York.
 Even hours before we reached the city, American flags tied to overpasses became frequent.
 Pennsylvania felt eerie.
 As we crossed the George Washington Bridge, I looked down at the skyline.
 I felt like I’d been punched in the stomach.
 “It’s missing its dominant element,” I said, using terminology I’d picked up in newspaper class.
 It didn’t look right at all.
 The towers truly weren’t there.

 That week was depressing.
 My granddad had died, it was Thanksgiving, the weather was dreary, and the town felt somber.
-Many residents had never come home.
-Cars gathered dust at the train station.
+Several residents had never come home.
+Their cars gathered dust at the train station.
 Missing people posters were starting to come down.
 The grocery store down the street had a massive display of newspaper clippings, photos, missing people posters saved for posterity, and obituaries.
 My parents and uncle went to Manhattan to clean out my granddad’s second apartment and straighten out various bank accounts, but they wouldn’t let my sister and I tag along, despite our requests.
 I think their reasoning was twofold.
 One, they didn’t want us close to Ground Zero, and two, the apartment was apparently creepy and full of unsavory things.
 While we’d long suspected my grandfather had a mistress, the apartment’s contents confirmed it many times over.
 My sister and I stayed with our grandmother, running errands for her and getting her to watch movies on TV with us.
-One boring day, we put on all of our makeup wrong just to amuse ourselves – black mascara on our eyebrows, concealer on our lips.
+One boring day, Kelly and I put on all of our makeup wrong just to amuse ourselves – black mascara on our eyebrows, concealer on our lips.
 We wanted to see Ground Zero, but in retrospect, perhaps it’s best we didn’t breathe any air around there.
 We saw it a few times in the years to come anyway.
 I still wished I’d gone up in the towers, but I also realized that doing so might have given me haunting memories and nightmares.